 - How Allstate Business Insurance Leveraged Their CCMS to Improve Customer Satisfaction

-Who uses a CCMS?
+Who uses a Component Content Managment System?

 Most organizations will benefit from a CCMS.
 We don’t use the typical external indicators (size, or industry) for determining if a CCMS is a good fit.
 The companies that will benefit from a CCMS are those who can take advantage of the impressive functionality.